 Unfortunately, by operation of Florida Law, your Judge, should you be found guilty of a DUI, is required to adjudicate you guilty.
 This means that if you are convicted of the offense, it will be with you for the rest of your life.

 With the stakes so high, you owe it to yourself to seek the representation of an experienced DUI attorney.
-Contact McIntyre Thanasides Bringgold Elliott Grimaldi & Guito, P.A. today at 844-511-4800 to discuss your case.
+Contact McIntyre Thanasides Bringgold Elliott Grimaldi Guito & Matthews, P.A. today at 844-511-4800 to discuss your case.
 Our team of experienced DUI attorneys can help you during this difficult time.